Abanoub-Asaad/Game-Box/README.md

   <a href="https://github.com/Abanoub-Asaad/Game-Box">
     <h1>GameBox</h1>
   </a>
-  A desktop application includes four games (Sokoban, Tetris, Arkanoid and AI-XO) that made with Java, JavaFX, Design Patterns (Singleton and Factory) and AI (MinMax Algorithm).
+  A desktop application includes four games (Sokoban, Tetris, Arkanoid and AI-XO) that made with Java and JavaFX.
 </div>

 <br>